ChandradithyaJ/Anvadhi/README.md

 ## Setup Instructions & Generating APK

+`The minimum requirement of Android version is API 24 / Nougat / Android 7.0 but better supported in latest API 34 / Tiramisu / Android 13`

 To set up the Anvadhi app locally and generate an APK, follow these steps:

 1. _Clone Repository:_ Clone this repository to your local machine using `git clone`.